mariyasf/book-vibe/README.md

 - Sort by dropdown for sorting listed books
 - Custom Shape Bar Chart on Pages to Read page
 - Ability to add books to favorite list and view the list
+- Users can now order books by entering their unique ID on the new "order" page.
 - Responsive design for desktop and mobile devices

 ### API Reference

 | Parameter  | Description                |